VishalKumarRec/CICD-Youtube/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-In above docker file we are building a the production version of source code using command
+The Dockerfile provided compiles the production version of the source code by executing the command:
 ```console
 RUN yarn build
 ```
-then, we are putitng the build in the nginx static page serving directory.
+Afterwards, it places the resulting build into the directory used by Nginx to serve static pages:

 ```console
 COPY --from=builder /app/dist .
 ```

 ***Github Actions Workflow Frontend***